Diagonal flow detects topology of strata

-Given a sufficiently small subsegment of $\gamma$, where the base-arcs are not normalised, we apply the (forward or backward, as needed) Teichmüller flow.
-This replaces (via homotopy) the subsegment of $\gamma$ by two segments contained in the flow and one segment contained in the interior of a polytope.
-Doing this finitely many times, we homotope $\gamma$ to be a concatenation of segments which are forward or backward Teichmüller segments or completely contained inside a polytope.
-This is our \emph{based loop theorem}, namely \Cref{t:based loops}.
+We apply the flow, with direction determined as above, to a sufficiently small subsegment of $\gamma$, contained in a chart.
+We then replace the given subsegment of $\gamma$ by two segments contained in the flow and one segment contained in the interior of a polytope.
+This gives a homotopy of $\gamma$.
+Doing this finitely many times, we homotope from $\gamma$ to a concatenation of segments which alternate between being diagonal flow segments (forward or backward) or lying inside of polytopes.
+This is \Cref{t:based-loops}, our \emph{based-loop theorem}.